WilliamMauclet/SmallBlog/README.md

 	* Also need to return context "about"/"home"/"contact"
 	* in base template condition on context to illuminate tabultiple-files
 * You need to be logged in to add files before being logged in
+* Adding images in the middle of the post